ricosmall/clean-architecture-slide/slides.md

 ---

-# Putting It All Together: App
+# Code Example: Putting It All Together in App

 <div class="max-h-[400px] overflow-y-auto">